Moodle community event returns to London in April 2011

 Sean Keogh from pteppic.net, a member of the Planning Committee for MoodleMoot UK 2011, who organised MoodleMoot UK since its start in 2004 up to 2009, says “ULCC did a great job in 2010, and I’m really happy that they have stepped up to the front to take on the job again.
 I’m looking forward to seeing what new things we can expect for the Moot in 2011 – I’ll be there!”
 A lot of information was already released about it by writing services https://writing-service.org/

 Planning has already started and we hope to publish the call for papers and the exhibition & sponsorship opportunities in early November.

-In the feedback from last year’s Moot, delegates asked for a more tech/developer focused strand and as a result we are putting together a 1-day pre-Moot developer Unconference.
+In the feedback from this year’s Moot, delegates asked for a more tech/developer focused strand and as a result we are looking at putting together a 1-day pre-Moot developer Unconference.
 We are glad to have the support of Dan Humpherson, UI Developer at Synetrix/i2Q and member of the Planning Committee for MoodleMoot UK who volunteered to help us organise it.

 He says, “This is a fantastic opportunity for Moodle developers to geek out.
 The pre-Moot should serve as the perfect platform to enable developers to share, discuss, connect and socialise, I’m particularly interested to see what I can learn myself being somewhere between a developer and a designer.”